 Data-based insights provide a crucial foundation for forming positive customer relationships.
 Remarkably, organisations using relevant information are 19 times more likely4 to be profitable.
 That’s because effective analysis of data can improve service by making it possible to:

-- Identify trends: Data highlighting increasingly popular service channels and future priorities like automation makes it possible to implement modern service solutions that are one step ahead.
+- Identify trends in customer service: Data highlighting increasingly popular service channels and future priorities like automation makes it possible to implement modern service solutions that are one step ahead.

 - Fuel decisions: Data that identifies everything from effective routes of service to problem areas can simplify complex service decisions to better enable responsive, efficient solutions.